Planning Permission And Fire Regulations For Steel Buildings

 When it comes to planning permission, this will be needed for any new types of commercial buildings – those which are over 4 metres in height.
 The usual time for planning permission procedures is from 6 to 8 weeks, but all local authorities and councils are different, so some may take a lot longer.

-Planning permission isn’t required for industrial buildings that are within 10 metres of the area of land surrounding boundaries, it must also not be 5 metres high.
+Planning permission isn’t usually required for industrial buildings that are within 10 metres of the area of land surrounding boundaries, it must also not be 5 metres high.
 A new building isn’t permitted to be taller than 15 metres, the higher the height of the building with the surrounding areas that are lower.
 The area space of a new building shouldn’t exceed more than 100 square metres, the land outside must also not be over 200 metres.

 Any alterations to existing buildings, planning permission isn’t needed as long as the building isn’t over 5 metres tall, subject to the being within 10 metres of the boundary.